 The renovated primary en suite bathroom with the existing conditions pictured below

-Charred Wood and Glass Addition Existing & Construction Photos
+Charred Wood and Glass Addition: Existing & Construction Photos